 If you do have symptoms of PTSD, trauma therapy is a crucial part of your overall treatment plan.
 PTSD does not go away on its own when you abstain from substances.
 You’ll need unique coping strategies to address the effects of your trauma both during and after your stay.
 Trauma therapy is the best way to help those with PTSD fully recover from their distress without feeling the need to turn to substances.

 If you’ve turned to alcohol or drugs to numb the pain of trauma, you must seek the therapy you need for lifelong healing.
 You’ll find this treatment among the welcoming team at Diamond House Detox.
-We offer compassionate inpatient trauma therapy services to address the individual needs of our clients throughout northern California, and we’d love the chance to help you heal from the past and find hope in the future.
+We offer compassionate inpatient and outpatient trauma therapy services to address the individual needs of our clients throughout northern California, and we’d love the chance to help you heal from the past and find hope in the future.
 Contact us online or by phone at 888-205-9455 to learn more.Contact Us